 - Select your assignment or use the search bar.

 - Click settings Settings in the menu at the top.

 - Click on Mark calculation in the menu on the left.

-- If the mark calculation type isn't on Formula, change the Mark calculation type to Formula.
+- If the mark calculation type is not on Formula, change the mark calculation type to Formula.

-- In the Marking formula, you can now start creating your formula.
-To add the predefined variables described above, you can start typing.
+- In the Marking formula, you can create your formula.
 For example, if you want to use the variable 'Total points', you can start typing these words.
 Ans will show matching variables.
 You can click to add a variable in the formula.

 Hint: If you start searching for a variable, always make sure to add a space in between variables.